 In PsA, the affected joint shows a wide range of histological changes (Haddad and Chandran 2013).
 One of the most common structural changes is arthritis caused by the swelling and inflammation of the joints (Schett et al. 2011).
 As a result of this inflammation, alterations in bone remodeling lead to osteolysis with subsequent bone resorption and erosion at the affected joints (Mensah2017).
 Bone erosion is also the main histopathological process driving dactylatis, where bone lysis resolves in shortening of the digits (Gladman et al. 2005).
 Moreover, 35% of PsA patients also undergo inflammation of the connective tissue at the insertion of tendons or ligaments, a phenomenon known as enthesitis (McGonagle et al. 2011; Polachek et al. 2017).
-The inflammatory environment at the entheses favours bony spurs formation along the insertion sites, alike in RA, causing structural debilitation of the joints parenciteBenjamin2009,Finzel2014.
+The inflammatory environment at the entheses favours bony spurs formation along the insertion sites, similar to RA, causing structural debilitation of the joints parenciteBenjamin2009,Finzel2014.

 Dysregulation of the innate and adaptive immune response

 The dysregulated immune response in psoriasis and PsA is the result of the interaction between innate and adaptive immune cells through feedback loops and a complex cytokine milieu (Figure 1.1).
-Interferon (IFN)-α and γ are amongst the most relevant innate immune cytokines involved in disease initiation (Leanne2009).
-Both cytokines are mainly produced by circulating plasmacytoid dendritic cells (pDCs) and myeloid DC (mDCs), respectively, upon activation by KCs pro-inflammatory cytokines (Perera et al. 2012).
-Nevertheless production by T cells in the lesional skin has also been demonstrated (Hijnen et al. 2013).
+Interferon (IFN)-α and γ are innate immune cytokines involved in disease initiation (Leanne2009) mainly produced by circulating plasmacytoid dendritic cells (pDCs) and myeloid DC (mDCs), respectively (Perera et al. 2012) as well as T cells in lesional skin (Hijnen et al. 2013).
 Increased mRNA levels for both IFNs have been detected in skin plaques and shown to contribute to lymphocyte recruitment and maintenance of DC activation (Schmid et al. 1994).
-TNF-α is another pivotal cytokine involved in the psoriasis and PsA dysregulated innate immune.
-TNF- α is produced by activated KCs, mast cells, NK and also adaptive immune cell types, including T helper (Th)-1 and Th-17 lymphocytes infiltrated in the skin lesions and inflamed joints (Perera et al. 2012; Lizzul et al. 2005).
-TNF-α causes activation of the nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB), a master transcriptional regulator the innate and adaptive immune system, which induces expression of pro-inflammatory cytokines, antiapoptotic genes and genes involved in maintenance of chronic inflammation (Johansen2010; Lizzul et al. 2005).
-Moreover, TNF-α has a prominent role in bone turnover and bone remodeling, key features of the histopathological PsA joint alterations(Mensah et al. 2008).
+TNF-α is another key cytokine involved in the dysregulated innate immune observed in psoriasis and PsA.
+TNF- α is produced by activated keratinocytes, mast cells, NK and also adaptive immune cell types, including T helper (Th)-1 and Th-17 lymphocytes that infiltrate skin lesions and inflamed joints (Perera et al. 2012; Lizzul et al. 2005).
+TNF-α causes activation of the nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κB), a master transcriptional regulator which induces expression of pro-inflammatory cytokines, antiapoptotic genes and genes involved in maintenance of chronic inflammation (Johansen2010; Lizzul et al. 2005).
+Moreover, TNF-α has a prominent role in bone turnover and bone remodeling, key histopathological features of PsA (Mensah et al. 2008).

 Interleukin-23 (IL-23) and interleukine-17 (IL-17) constitute a link between the innate and adaptive immunity as well as a key loop for the perpetuation of the psoriasis and PsA inflammatory response.
-IL-23 is an innate immune cytokine mainly produced by the mDCs and macrophages homing the inflamed skin and in a lesser amount by psoriatic KCs (Lee et al. 2004; Li et al. 2018).
+IL-23 is an innate immune cytokine mainly produced by the mDCs and macrophages in inflamed skin and to a lesser degree by psoriatic keratinocytes (Lee et al. 2004; Li et al. 2018).
 IL-23 exerts

 its function through binding to the IL-23 receptor (IL-23R), highly expressed by the lesion resident DCs and T cells and also by circulating CD4+ (Tonel et al. 2010).
-In psoriasis, IL-23 mediates the pathogenic loop between activated KCs and T cells, where activation of the IL-23 pathway importantly leads Th- 17 cell differentiation and increased IL-17 cytokine levels as a result of NF- κB activation (McGeachy2009).
-IL-17 maintains the perpetuation of the Th-17 immune mediated response through recruitment and activation of neutrophils, induction of pro-inflammatory cytokines, including interleukine-1β (IL-1β) and interleukine-6 (IL-6), and sustains KCs activation (Doyle and Arthritis 2012).
+In psoriasis, IL-23 mediates the pathogenic loop between activated keratinocytes and T cells, where activation of the IL-23 pathway importantly leads Th- 17 cell differentiation and increased IL-17 cytokine levels as a result of NF- κB activation (McGeachy2009).
+IL-17 maintains the perpetuation of the Th-17 immune mediated response through recruitment and activation of neutrophils, induction of pro-inflammatory cytokines, including interleukine-1β (IL-1β) and interleukine-6 (IL-6), and sustains keratinocytes activation (Doyle and Arthritis 2012).